staxrip/staxrip/README.md

 Main Menu > Help > Support Forum

+If you don't want to register at github or in a forum you can also mail me at frank.skare.de at gmail com

 Most of the time I need a full log file which you can publish at www.pastebin.com, enable auto expire after 30 days.

-Screenshots are also often useful, there are many free and easy to use hosting services like https://postimage.io/
+Screenshots are also often useful, there are many free and easy to use hosting services like https://postimage.io/ or https://imgbox.com/

 Before making a bug report please try the newest test build: